Xinglab/SQUID/README.md

 Usage
 --------------------------------
+Run SQUID with kallisto

+	python ../SQUID.py --GTF ./test.gtf -i ./test_R1.bam,./test_R2.bam,./control_R1.bam,./control_R2.bam --fasta ./test_R1_1.fq:./test_R1_2.fq,./test_R2_1.fq:./test_R2_2.fq,./control_R1_1.fq:./control_R1_2.fq,./control_R2_1.fq:./control_R2_2.fq --index=./kallisto/test --anchor 8 --length 100 --lib unstrand --read P --Cal All  --c1 0.05  --p 1 --Comparison ./Comparison --analysis U -o ./bam

+Run SQUID with cufflinks

 	python ../SQUID.py --GTF ./test.gtf -i ./test_R1.sam,./test_R2.sam,./control_R1.sam,./control_R2.sam --anchor 8 --length 100 --lib first --read P --Cal All --RPKM gene_exp.txt --c1 0.05  --p 1 --Comparison ./Comparison --analysis U -o ./sam_first

-	python ../SQUID.py --GTF ./test.gtf -i ./test_R1.bam,./test_R2.bam,./control_R1.bam,./control_R2.bam --fasta ./test_R1_1.fq:./test_R1_2.fq,./test_R2_1.fq:./test_R2_2.fq,./control_R1_1.fq:./control_R1_2.fq,./control_R2_1.fq:./control_R2_2.fq --index=./kallisto/test --anchor 8 --length 100 --lib unstrand --read P --Cal All  --c1 0.05  --p 1 --Comparison ./Comparison --analysis U -o ./bam

 Required Parameters
 ------------
 	-i/--input:
 		s1.bam/s1.sam[,s2.bam/s2.sam].
 Mapping results for all of samples in bam/sam format.
 Different samples are sepreated by commas
 	--GTF:
 		The gtf file

 Optional Parameters
 ------------
 	--o/--output:
 		The output directory.
 The default is current directory
 	--fasta:
 		s1_1.fq[:s1_2.fq][,s1_1.fq[:s2_2.fq],...].
-The raw sequencing reads in fasta or fastq format.
-Without fastq provided, cufflinks will be called to calculated RPKM value.
+The raw sequencing reads in fasta or fastq format that is required to call kallisto to calculate RPKM values, otherwise, cufflinks will be called
 	--index:
-		the path to the kallisto index that is required to run kallisto from raw reads.
-Without index provided, cufflinks will be called to calculated RPKM value.
+		The path to the kallisto index that is required to run kallisto from raw reads.
+Without index provided, cufflinks will be called to calculate RPKM value
 	--lib:
 		The library type with choices of unstrand/first/second.
 The details are explained in the parameter of library-type in tophat2.
 The default is unstrand
 	--read:
-		The sequencing strategy of producing reads with choices of P/S. The default is P
+		The sequencing strategy of producing reads with choices of P(paired end) or S (single end).
+The default is P
 	--length:
-		The read length in nucleotide.
+		The read length of sequencing reads in nucleotide.
 The default length is 100
 	--anchor:
 		The anchor length in nucleotide.
 The program will only count reads spanning junctions with at least this anchor length on each side.
 The default is 8
 	--Cal:
 		Which  part of the program user choose to run, the choices are All/count/DSI.
-All means run the whole program, count means only run the PI value calculation part, rMATS means only run the differential analysis of spliced introns.
+All means run the whole program, count means only run the PI value calculation part, DSI means only run the differential analysis of spliced introns.
 The default is All
 	--RPKM:
-		A file providing the RPKM value for each sample, the first column is gene ID with the following column being the RPKM value for each sample.
+		A file providing the RPKM value for each sample, the first column is transcript ID with the following column being the RPKM value for each sample.
 If it is not provided, kallisto or cufflinks will be called to calculate RPKM value
 	--Comparison:
-		A file providing the sample pairs to calculate the differential RI level.The format should be column 1(name of comparions), column 2 (sample 1 order in the input file,replicates seperated by commas), column 3 (sample 2 order in the input file,replicates seperated by commas),column 4(type of PI value use to perform rMATS), column 5 (optional, if present as 'pool', the replicates are combined together).
-If absent, rMATS step will be skipped
+		A file providing the sample pairs to calculate the differential RI level.The format should be column 1(name of comparions), column 2 (sample 1 order in the input file,replicates seperated by commas), column 3 (sample 2 order in the input file,replicates seperated by commas),column 4(type of PI value use to perform rMATS), column 5 (optional, if present as 'pool', the replicates are combined together for PI_Junction).
+If absent, calculation of differential spliced introns will be skipped
 	--analysis:
 		Type of rMATS analysis to perform. analysisType is either P or U. P is for paired analysis and U is for unpaired analysis.
 Default is U
 	--c1: